TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-4-Azure-Globalinfra.md

 Prices vary depending on the storage type and availability that you select.

 - Latency to end users; proximity to the end user

+### Challenges overcame:

+Not much because i was familiar with most of the terms.

 # Sources